camunda/camunda-docs/docs/components/integration-framework/connectors/out-of-the-box-connectors/googledrive.md

 Google supports multiple ways to obtain both, please refer to the [official Google OAuth documentation](https://developers.google.com/identity/protocols/oauth2) to get up-to-date instructions or see examples below.

+You also enable _Google Docs API_ and _Google Drive API_ for every client intended to use.
+You can do it at the [Google Cloud API Library](https://console.cloud.google.com/apis/library) page.

 #### Example 1: obtaining JWT bearer token with a service account

 ![Bearer Auth](../img/connectors-googledrive-jwt-bearer.png)